‘The worst sunrise in my life’: Ukrainians wake to attack

 The missile left a nearby computer and teacup shrouded with dust, instant artifacts of Europe’s latest crisis.

 At dawn on Thursday, Ukrainians’ uneasy efforts at normality were shattered.
-Smoke rose from cities, even well away from the country’s disputed eastern border.
+Smoke rose from cities, even ones well away from a long-running separatist conflict in the country’s east.
+By the end of the day, many of the capital’s residents had taken shelter deep underground, in Kyiv’s metro system.

 “Today I had the worst sunrise in my life,” said another Kharkiv resident, who gave her name only as Sasha.
 She rushed to her balcony and realized the sounds that had woken her weren’t fireworks.